-At APMA, we take great measures to insure the safety and well-being of our patients when prescribing an opioid regimen.
+We take great measures to ensure the safety and well-being of our patients when prescribing an opioid regimen.
 Medications are monitored closely by requiring signed medication contracts, monthly pill counts and random urine drug screens.

 5I’m going to be getting an injection (epidural, sacroiliac, or nerve block)- how long will it take?

 Injections are typically quick to perform with the average “table time” being 10-15 minutes to complete.
-Some insurance policies require prior authorization delaying the time frame for getting scheduled and depending on your particular insurance company the authorization process can take several days to several weeks before receiving an answer.
+Some insurance policies require prior authorization, which can delay the time frame for getting scheduled.
+Depending on your particular insurance company, the authorization process can take several days to several weeks before receiving an answer.
 We encourage all patients to check with their insurance companies to see what their plans may require.